hannutt/MsgBoard/README.md

 A React application with a Node.js backend and a MySQL database.
 The main purpose of this app is to emulate message board and discussion forums.

 An example image of a login page that mimics the login view of commonly used web applications.
-A CSS animation method is used on the right side of the input fields, where after the page loads, a 5-second animation is performed, where the color changes from blue to red and finally disappears.
-The idea is to draw the user's attention to the input fields.
+A user can log in by typing in the username and password fields or by using the voice login feature.
+Voice login listens to the user using the device's microphone and then populates the username and password fields with the values ​​it hears.
+The application uses the device's microphone for 20 seconds, after which it is closed.
+This feature is implemented using the JavaScript SpeechRecognition API.

+The Remember Me feature stores the username and password in LocalStorage.
+The login page uses a onload event in the body element, which is executed by a function that checks LocalStorage and places the username and password found there into the input fields.

 ![alt text](frontend/src/icons/loginExample.png)